DrBeef/Lambda1VR/README.md

 ### Button / Controller Mappings (Primary configuration)

+#### "BackPack"

+You can get quick access to the crowbar by reaching behind (so the controller is obscured) and then holding down the grip trigger, this will then auto-switch to the crowbar whilst the grip trigger remains held down.
+As soon as you release the grip you will switch back to the weapon you had selected previously.
+This is an excellent way to quickly smash boxes/vents etc without the hassle of cycling through the weapon selector for the crowbar.

+#### Mappings

 This is the primary/default button mapping, an alternative configuration that might suit smooth turn locomotion players will be coming soon..

 |Dominant Hand Controller||